De-Morgan/observe_internet_connectivity/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-A flutter package that helps to observes internet connection via a customizable observing strategy
+A flutter package that helps to observe internet connection via a customizable observing strategy

 ## Available Features